-Lesotho Medical Insurance
+Lesotho Health Insurance

-The administration of the country’s health care services is performed by the Health Service Areas (HSA).
-The country is broken into a number of Health Service Areas each with a centralised referral hospital, responsible for the maintenance and operation of village health centres and clinics that are manned by nurses and nurse practitioners.
-There are over 5000 volunteer community health care workers located in villages across Lesotho.
-Health care centres and clinics offer immunization services, family planning consultation, and ante and post natal care, along with primary medical services.
-There are three district hospitals situated in Mukhontlong, Berea and Qacha’s Nek.
+The administration of the country’s healthcare services is performed by the Health Service Areas (HSA).
+The country is broken into a number of Health Service Areas; each with a centralized referral hospital, responsible for the maintenance and operation of village health centers and clinics that are manned by nurses and nurse practitioners.
+There are over 5,000 volunteer community healthcare workers located in villages across Lesotho.
+Healthcare centers and clinics offer immunization services, family planning consultation, and pre and postnatal care, along with primary medical services.
+There are three district hospitals situated in Mokhotlong, Berea, and Qacha’s Nek.

 When driving, you are advised to keep all doors locked and windows closed, avoid driving after dark and during early daylight hours in rural areas; if confronted by armed gangs, offer no resistance.
 One should also avoid walking in Maseru after dark and in some areas during daylight hours.
-The Lesotho Mounted Police Service patrols the streets, but due to lack of resources they are few in numbers and an immediate response time is unlikely.
+The Lesotho Mounted Police Service patrols the streets, but due to lack of resources, they are few in numbers and immediate response time is unlikely.